Low Level Programming Language vs High Level: Understanding the Core Differences

 What is a High-Level Programming Language?

 A high level programming language abstracts away the details of hardware and memory management.
-But developers can write code using familiar concepts like variables, loops, functions, and objects.
-The computer translates this code into machine instructions through a compiler or interpreter Turns out it matters..
+Plus, developers can write code using familiar concepts like variables, loops, functions, and objects.
+The computer translates this code into machine instructions through a compiler or interpreter Easy to understand, harder to ignore.
+But it adds up..

 Characteristics of high level programming languages include: